jaywonchung/reason/README.md

 - `man` plus a command will print documentation for that command.
 - `exit` or Ctrl-d quits `reason`.

-Not yet, but hopefully soon:
+Not yet, but hopefully soon (Contributions are more than welcome!):
 - `grep` returns a list of papers whose notes contain the query string that you specify.
 - `sort` sorts papers by given columns.
 - `stat` prints the metadata and notes of papers.